Open source · CC BY 4.0

 • Modifying database tables, columns, types, or constraints.

-• Changing service interfaces, hook return types, or store action signatures.
+• Changing service interfaces, hook return types, or state hook/store action signatures.

 • Updating shared libraries, API contracts, or edge function request/response shapes.